Shopify/shadowenv/docs/best-practices.md

 ## Naming files

-Shadowenv files must end in `.scm`, and must be in the `.shadowenv.d` directory.
+Shadowenv files must end in `.lisp`, and must be in the `.shadowenv.d` directory.
 We additionally *strongly* suggest that implementors name files with a three-digit decimal number prefix to enforce a load order, and leave plenty of space between the entries you create:

 ```
-050_base.scm
+050_base.lisp
-500_node.scm
+500_node.lisp
-510_ruby.scm
+510_ruby.lisp
-900_user_config.scm
+900_user_config.lisp
 ```

 ## Gitignore